A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Concluding remarks

 It is of paramount importance that climate economics become congruent with climate science.
 Both fields must work hard to understand each other, and failure to do so should not be acceptable.
 Climate science does not comprehend the approaches, metrics, and goals of climate economics, and this must change.
 Some within the field of climate economics, understand that there are problems, but are unsure of what to do about it.
 The field of climate economics does not understand climate science, for instance continuing to apply temperature as scalar increases when there is not the straightforward relationship between temperature and damages assumed, and this fault must not continue.
 Our modelling effort is intended to begin a bridge between these almost entirely disjoint fields.
 We hope that this bridge begins the process of education that is urgently needed.

-Climate economics needs to understand these fundamental curves of carbon combustion, GHG increases, $\Delta$T (temperature change), $\Delta$Q (ocean heat change), and total OHC (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5 \& fig.'s 45-46A).
+Climate economics needs to understand these fundamental curves of: carbon combustion $\Rightarrow$ GHG increases $\Rightarrow$ $\Delta$T (temperature change) $\Rightarrow$ $\Delta$Q (ocean heat change) $\Rightarrow$ total OHC (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5 \& fig.'s 45-46A).
 Each curve lags the previous by decades or centuries.
 This begins the process of comprehending how climate damages might appear.
-These curves also show what should happen after net-zero occurs (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} fig.'s 15 \& 45).
+These curves also show what should happen after net-zero occurs --- the release of tens of zettajoules of ocean heat as heat flow goes negative --- which should cause massive storms (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} fig.'s 15 \& 45).
 Understanding fundamentals of weather dynamics, such as the ratio of energy between precipitation and wind (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} fig. 41), that is weighted by orders of magnitude towards rainfall, helps to develop an intuitive grasp of increased evaporation.

 OPTiMEM provides a foundational alternative method for computing social cost of CO$_2$, CH$_4$, N$_2$O and halogenated hydrocarbon gases.
 Thus it can be added to the set of methods for such use.
 Our method for estimating risk of bad weather years at any frequency makes this model valuable for actuaries and engineers as well.
-On balance, the OPTiMEM heat-conjecture SC-GHG model is probably more likely to project low rather than high (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S9, \S5).
+On balance, the OPTiMEM heat-conjecture SC-GHG model is probably more likely to project low rather than high (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S5, \S9).
 This is consistent with the inherent conservatism of science \cite{Herrando-Perez2019StatisticalLanguageBacksConservatisminClimateAssessments,BRYSSE2013ClimateChangePredictionErringOnTheSideOfLeastDrama,Hansen2023WarmingInPipeline}.
-Being more likely to project lower than higher should also follow from the fact that our model only accounts for direct damages (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4.4).
+Being more likely to project lower than higher should also follow from the fact that our model only accounts for direct damages (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4.4), and like most models will be refined \cite{Hanley2026ReviewOfNOAAsBillionDollarDisastersInlightOfritiquingRogerPielkeJrsCriticalRemarks}.